Samedov2020/100_days_challenges_python/README.md

 <h4>Day-5</h4>
 **Task-1** You are going to write a program that calculates the average student height from a List of heights.
 **Task-2** You are going to write a program that calculates the highest score from a List of scores.
+**Task-3** You are going to write a program that calculates the sum of all the even numbers from 1 to X. If X is 100 then the first even number would be 2 and the last one is 100
+**Task-4** You are going to write a program that calculates the sum of all the odd numbers from 1 to X. If X is 100 then the first odd number would be 1 and the last one is 99